Maikon/personal_blog/_drafts/multi_tenant_whitelabel_application_phoenix.md

 ### Subdomains setup

-Now that we have our server up and running, let's move towards making it accessible via different subdomains.
-For a real production environment we would need to purchase a custom domain, certificate and set up the relevant DNS records.
+Now that we have our server up and running, let's make it accessible via different subdomains.
+For a real production environment we would need to purchase a custom domain, an SSL certificate and set up the relevant DNS records.
 For this tutorial we will simply modify our local network settings to simulate the effect of having a custom domain.
 To do so, we need to modify the `/etc/hosts` file.

 **Note**: you will likely need to use admin permissions to edit this file (`sudo vim /etc/hosts`)